 On 7th March 2015, thousands of people sat down to dinner – and made a huge difference for people in Africa.
 Our BIG dinner was a charity event with a difference, held in hundreds of homes and restaurants across the country, with a few select dinners broadcast online, including a celebrity dinner hosted by Fred MacAulay.

-With the help of 900 dinners each making their own contribution, with donations, sponsorship and bids in out online auction, we smashed our target, raising more than £540,000 – and getting some great press coverage in the process →
+With the help of 900 dinners each making their own contribution, with donations, sponsorship and bids in out online auction, we smashed our target, raising more than £540,000.

 From “Try-ing a tri” to “Ironman UK”